Basic Vegetable Gardening

 Growing your own vegetables provides you with a great deal of joy, satisfaction, and the freshest produce!
 Follow these easy guidelines, and you’re on your way to a great garden and tasty veggies.

 Choose Site: Choose a site that gets six hours of direct sunlight and is not on a steep slope that will erode.
 Make sure that your site has adequate air circulation and good drainage, and plant your garden away from other trees and shrubs so that their roots will not compete for the same water supply.

-Plan Garden: Decide what you would like to grow and then select the var ieties that are hardy in this area.
+Plan Garden: Decide what you would like to grow and then select the plants that are hardy in this area.
 Next draw out on paper how you would like to arrange your garden.
-Lay out your plan so that the taller vegetables do not block out the sun light for the smaller ones.
+Lay out your plan so that the taller vegetables do not block out the sunlight for the smaller ones.

 Prepare Soil: Vegetables grow best in fertile, well drained soil.
 An ideal garden soil will contain at least 20% organic matter to improve aeration and drainage, as well as to hold nutrients until plants can use them.
 To test your soil for nutritional value use a soil test kit.

 A good way to improve your soil before planting is with “Johnson’s Soil Recipe”:

 • Three 2 cu. ft. bags Cotton Burr Compost